erandakarachchi/erandakarachchi/README.md

-# Hi👋, I'm Eranda
+# Hello, folks!👋,

 ## :blush: About me

-- 🔭  I’m currently working on JS related stuff.

-- 💬  Ask me about React JS, Node JS, Mongo db

-- 😄  Pronouns: He/Him
+My name is Eranda and I'm a software developer.
+I'm from sri lanka and currently working for 99x

 ## :page_with_curl: Blog
 [![Dev.to](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white)](https://dev.to/caspergeek)